 Gently remove the individual cupcakes from the tin and place them on a cooling rack for about 30 minutes.

 Cupcakes should be completely cool before you ice them or your icing will melt and not hold its shape.
 Once they've cooled, decorate them as you wish, or store them for decorating later.

 If you plan on decorating your cooled cupcakes later, cover them loosely with wax paper, so their tops remain dry.
 They will become sticky and harder to decorate if you cover them tightly or place them in a sealed container.

-Learning how to make cupcakes is easy when you follow your recipe and complete the needed steps.
+Learning how to make perfect cupcakes the old fashioned way is easy when you follow your recipe and complete the needed steps.